SavNov/Writing/Jason Grace/Jason Grace Brain Dump.md

 Jason stiffened just a fraction.
 "Let me guess," he said, so tired of the man's antics after seven years that he was actually using snark, "Octavian insists I resign as Praetor."
 Reyna nodded bitterly.
-Octavian was powerful in the Senate, and very pursuasive.
-He feared that if he were to be absent, to not be here to keep the Augery in check, the man might pick up his namesake, use it as a weapon, and control the Senate completely.
+Octavian was powerful in the Senate, and very persuasive.
+He feared that if he were to be absent, to not be here to keep the Augury in check, the man might pick up his namesake, use it as a weapon, and control the Senate completely.
 "He argues that you have done your service to Rome, no one is forcing you to stay here forever.
 Retire, take your place in New Rome."
 She said, patting him on the back.
 "Do yourself a favor and fight for yourself for once instead of incessantly backing the underdog."
 Jason gave a long, bitter sigh.
 "And who does Octavian recommend take my place?
 That I nominate for my position?"
 He asked, though he already knew the answer.